Bully Hayes: New Zealand

 Hayes was a notable early figure in the history of the Otago region of New Zealand.
-After facing bankruptcy in Australia in the late 1850s, he sailed to Otago in 1862 (at the time the region was the center of a gold rush).
-He travelled the region with a travelling company of vaudeville artists on a tour of New Zealand.
+After facing bankruptcy in Australia in the late 1850s, he sailed to Otago in 1862 (at the time the region was the centre of a gold rush).
+He toured the region with a travelling company of vaudeville artists on a tour of New Zealand.
 In January 1863 they arrived at Arrowtown.
 Hayes married a widow Mrs Roma 'Rosie' Buckingham, whose four sons were vaudeville artists, performing as The Masters Buckingham.
 Hayes and Roma settled in Arrowtown where he opened a hotel, the "United States", later called "The Prince of Wales".
 The nearby Lake Hayes is indirectly named for him; originally called Hay's Lake after an early settler, the spelling changed over the years as locals came to associate the name with that of Bully Hayes.

-Hayes had a falling out with the Buckingham family who offered any barber £5 to cut his hair off short.
+Hayes had a falling out with the Buckingham family, who offered any barber £5 to cut his hair off short.
 Eventually this happened and it was revealed, as rumoured, that Hayes had been deprived of an ear in California where he had been caught cheating at cards.
-After this he was mocked in a popular play, and with his reputation gone he and his wife left for Port Chalmers.
-Later he acquired a ship in Australia, the Black Diamond which he hid in Croixelles Harbour, near Nelson.
+After this he was mocked in a popular play and, with his reputation gone, he and his wife left for Port Chalmers.
+Later he acquired a ship in Australia, the Black Diamond, which he hid in Croixelles Harbour, near Nelson.
 On 19 August 1864, while travelling in a borrowed yacht, the family was caught by a sudden squall and Rosie, her baby, her brother, and a nurse all drowned.
 Only Hayes survived.

 He moved to Christchurch, where he married Emily Mary Butler in 1865.